twilio/voice-quickstart-android/README.md

 ## Migrating from GCM to FCM

 In 2.0.0-beta5 we **replaced support for GCM with FCM**.
-Starting with 2.0.0-beta5, **FCM is the only supported** way to register for push notifications to receive CallInvite's for incoming calls.
+Starting with 2.0.0-beta5, **FCM is the only supported** way to register for push notifications to receive `CallInvite` messages for incoming calls.
 As a result, it is important that you take this into account when migrating from a 2.0.0-beta4 or lower release.

 To upgrade you need to do the following: